Chronic symptoms that are characteristic of gastroparesis include:

 Symptoms of gastroparesis can impair quality of life and well-being.
 The severity of gastroparesis ranges from being uncomfortable to debilitating and in some cases life-threatening.

-The signs and symptoms of gastroparesis may differ among persons with the condition.
+The symptoms of gastroparesis may often differ among persons with the condition.
 Symptoms usually occur during and after eating a meal.

 Of note, the severity of symptoms in a person with gastroparesis does not necessarily tie together with how quickly the stomach empties.